AmazingAmpharos/OoT-Randomizer/README.md

   * Added Randomized Fanfares (additional details below in New Options)
 * Optimized algorithms for faster/more efficient seed generation times
 * New Electron GUI
-  * New GUI now utilizes both Python and Node to bring you and even better interface
+  * New GUI now utilizes both Python and Node to bring you an even better interface
   * Now requires Node (with NPM), in addition to the Python requirement
   * Now outputs an additional log with generation, documenting the generation process itself and if any errors occurred
   * Now has two progress bars during generation, showing progress on both the current seed and overall progress (particularly useful when Generation Count is set higher than 1)